Avalanche win 7th straight, rout Coyotes 5-1 - WHIZ News

 Kadri scored his 10th of the season midway through the second period — dominated by Colorado — to make it 3-0.

-Coyotes defenseman Niklas Hjalmarsson exited after two periods with an upper-body injury.
+Arizona defenseman Niklas Hjalmarsson exited after two periods with an upper-body injury.
+Coyotes coach Rick Tocchet had no update following the game.

 UP NEXT